Thursday, July 7, 2016

 Evils of religion Part 11: Brigham Young and the Mountain Meadows Massacre

-Last week, the Mormon Church officially acknowledged that Joseph Smith was a polygamist, having had as many as 40 wives.
+The Mormon Church has - finally - officially acknowledged that Joseph Smith was a polygamist, having had as many as 40 wives.
 Though they stopped short of calling him a pederast (as I did in a previous column), they did admit that one of his wives was only 14 years old.

-Evils of religion Part 10: Land speculation, Danites, and the Missouri Mormon wars
+Evils of religion Part 10: The Missouri Mormon wars

 In 1831 Joseph Smith claimed he had a revelation (Doctrines & Covenants 57:1-3) that Independence, Missouri, was where the New Jerusalem was to be built.
 Good Mormons should come, quickly, and bring their money.